The repair shop in a music rehearsal space

 cables

-Utilising existing skills
+Utilising existing skills - maintenance

 Qualified technicians and a fully equipped workshop caters for live gear such as guitar amps, mixing desks and PA speakers and pro audio gear, from interfaces to synths.